daltyboy11/vocab/readme.md

 ## Adding words to your vocabulary list
-You add a word by providing its name, definition, and optionally what part of speech it belongs to
+You add a word by providing its name, definition, and optionally what part of speech it belongs to.

-`vocab add peregrination "a long and meandering journel" noun`
+`vocab add peregrination "a long and meandering journey" noun`

 ## Deleting words
-Delete words you're so familiar with that you no longer need practice.
+Delete words you don't need to practice anymore.

 `vocab delete recrudescence`